-- 2.1 Based on the aforesaid, and in accordance with the provisions of section 6(6) of the Banks Act 94 of 1990, banks are hereby directed as follows: - 2.1.1 Banks must assess the adequacy and robustness of their current policies, processes and practices against the principles for operational resilience issued by the BCBS. - 2.1.2 All operational resilience controls implemented by the bank must follow a risk- based approach that is aligned with the bank's risk appetite, based on the nature, size and complexity of its operations. - 2.1.3 Banks must ensure that all principles contained in the BCBS paper are addressed either through internal resources or by means of outsourcing/third party agreements without undue delay. - 2.1.4 Existing risk management frameworks, business continuity plans and third-party dependency management must be implemented consistently within the bank. - 2.1.5 Banks must consider whether its operational resilience approach is appropriately harmonised with the stated actions, organisational mappings, and definitions of critical functions and critical shared services contained in its recovery and resolution plans. - 2.2 All banks must comply with the respective requirements specified in this Directive within 18 months of the publication date.

-3. Acknowledgement of receipt

-3.1 Kindly ensure that a copy of this Directive is made available to your institution's external auditors.
-The attached acknowledgement of receipt duly completed and signed by both the chief executive officer of the institution and the said auditors should be returned to the PA at the earliest convenience of the aforementioned signatories.
+2.1 Based on the aforesaid, and in accordance with the provisions of section 6(6) of the Banks Act 94 of 1990, banks are hereby directed as follows:

+2.1.1 Banks must assess the adequacy and robustness of their current policies, processes and practices against the principles for operational resilience issued by the BCBS.

+2.1.2 All operational resilience controls implemented by the bank must follow a risk- based approach that is aligned with the bank's risk appetite, based on the nature, size and complexity of its operations.

+2.1.3 Banks must ensure that all principles contained in the BCBS paper are addressed either through internal resources or by means of outsourcing/third party agreements without undue delay.

+2.1.4 Existing risk management frameworks, business continuity plans and third-party dependency management must be implemented consistently within the bank.

+2.1.5 Banks must consider whether its operational resilience approach is appropriately harmonised with the stated actions, organisational mappings, and definitions of critical functions and critical shared services contained in its recovery and resolution plans.

+2.2 All banks must comply with the respective requirements specified in this Directive within 12 months of the publication date.

+3. Invitation for comment

+3.1 Banks and other interested persons are hereby invited to submit their comments in respect of this proposed directive to: SARB-PA@resbank.co.za and to Denzil.Phillips@resbank.co.za for the attention of Mr Denzil Phillips, by no later than 29 October 2021.

+3.2 All comments received may be published on the website of the PA, unless a respondent specifically requests confidential treatment.